Carol Miller (politician): 2022

-As a result of redistricting after the 2020 United States Census, Miller's 3rd district was redistricted into the new 1st district.
-This new 1st district contains all the counties she represented in the old 3rd, along with ten counties from the old 2nd and one county from the old 1st.
+As a result of redistricting after the 2020 United States Census, Miller's district was renumbered as the 1st district.
+With West Virginia losing a district, the state ended its longstanding scheme of numbering districts from north to south, instead having the 1st district in the south and the 2nd district in the north.
+Miller retained all the counties in the old 3rd, while gaining the ten southernmost counties from the old 2nd (including Kanawha County, home to Charleston) and one county from the old 1st.
 She announced on the day the map was finalized that she would run for reelection in the new 1st district.
-On May 10, 2022, she easily won the Republican Primary with 66% of the primary vote.
-She went on to defeat perennial candidate Lacy Watson in the general election with 66.7% of the vote.
+On May 10, 2022, she won the Republican primary with 66% of the vote.
+She defeated perennial candidate Lacy Watson in the general election with 66.7% of the vote.

+2024

+In the 2024 election, she won reelection with 66.4% of the vote.

 Tenure

 In December 2020, Miller was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 During the COVID-19 pandemic, auto dealerships owned by Miller's husband received loans of over $3 million as part of the Paycheck Protection Program (PPP); the loans were later forgiven.
 Miller voted against the TRUTH Act (H.R.
 6782), a bill that would have required public disclosure of companies that received funds through the bailout program.

+In September 2022, Business Insider reported that Miller had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose 21 stock trades made by her husband in 2021 worth between $217,021 and $805,000.

+In October 5 2023, Miller signed a letter to the House Agriculture Committee along with 15 House Republicans opposing the inclusion of the Ending Agricultural Trade Suppression (EATS) Act in the 2023 farm bill.
+The EATS Act, introduced in response to the California farm animal welfare law Proposition 12, would have overturned state and local regulations on agricultural goods sold across state lines.
+The letter argued that the legislation would infringe on states' rights and disproportionately benefit foreign-owned agribusinesses like the Chinese-owned pork producer WH Group.

 Miller opposes free trade and supports an America First policy approach on trade that ends trade deals that send jobs overseas.